Talk to us 01204 238 046

 Jul 11, 2023

 Post-Brexit, the UK’s public procurement system underwent a mass transformation, stepping away from the European Union’s (EU) OJEU jurisdiction and towards UK-based “Find a Tender” and continuity of Public Contract Regulations 2015 (PCR 2015).
+This procurement system will be replaced by the Procurement Act.

 But what does this mean for public procurement, and how might it affect Small and Medium Enterprise (SME) suppliers?